pelme/htpy/docs/html2htpy.md

 ## Formatting the output
-`html2htpy` can format the output python code using `black`.
-It needs to be available in your python environment when you run `html2htpy` with the `-f`/`--format` flag.
-You might have it in your environment already, or you can install it as part of the htpy extras: `pip install htpy[extras]`.
+`html2htpy` can format the output python code using `black` or `ruff`.
+Select the preferred formatter with the `-f`/`--format` flag.
+Options are `auto`, `ruff`, `black` and `none`.

+By default, the selection will be `auto`, formatting if it finds a formatter on path, prefering `ruff` if it's available.
-By default, output code is not formatted.
+If no formatters are available on path, the output not be formatted.

 ## Shorthand syntax